-Ceramic and porcelain tile have long been used as a covering for both flooring and for walls.
-Tile is tough and durable, capable of lasting for many decades, with only minimal grout work, before full replacement is necessary.
+Ceramic and porcelain tile have long been used as a covering for both floorings and walls.
+Tile is tough and durable, capable of lasting for many decades, with only minimal grout work, before a full replacement is necessary.
 The tile market is huge, varied, and often confusing.
 One familiar point of confusion is the differences, if any, between floor tile and wall tile.
 Are some tiles designated purely as floor tiles and others as wall tiles?
 Or is there simply one type of tile that is used interchangeably for both areas?
 Though overlapping to some degree, a few basic differences do make one tile better for one area than for the other area.

-Factors That Determine Wall or Floor Tile Categorization
+Factors That Differentiate Wall and Floor Tile

 Coefficient of Friction (COF) Rating

-COF ratings are one thing that help define which tile goes on walls or flooring.
+COF ratings are one thing that helps define which tile goes on walls or flooring.
 Every ceramic or porcelain tile has a certain COF rating.
 Floor tiles must have a minimum level of friction for them to be safe to walk on.
-This is called Coefficient of Friction or COF, with higher numbers representing greater friction.
+This is called the Coefficient of Friction or COF, with higher numbers representing greater friction.
 Wall tile can be honed and as slick as glass, and often it literally is glass because friction is not an issue where traction is not a concern.
 As long as the tile has a COF rating of 0.50 or greater, the tile can be used on interior floors.
-Exterior paver tile goes even higher, reaching a COF rating of 0.60.
+The exterior paver tile goes even higher, reaching a COF rating of 0.60.

 Porcelain Enamel Institute (PEI) Rating